-- Background The definition of "security" in the Securities Act includes "an instrument that is a futures contract or an option but is not an exchange contract".
-The Act also contains a definition of "futures contract", which was amended in June 1999.
-This aspect of the definition of "security" includes derivative instruments traded over-the-counter rather than on exchanges. - Purpose The purpose of Blanket Order 91-501 (BC) is to enable certain parties to enter into OTC derivatives in British Columbia without being subject to the registration and prospectus requirements of the Act.
+- 1.1 Background Persons trading derivatives under the Act may be subject to specific requirements under securities legislation, including, where applicable, registration requirements and prospectus requirements. - 1.2 Purpose The purpose of Blanket Order 91-501 (BC) is to enable certain parties to enter into OTC derivatives in British Columbia without being subject to the registration and prospectus requirements of the Act.
 This exemption is being provided on the basis that Qualified Parties, as defined in BOR#91-501 (BC), will be able to determine for themselves, without assistance from a registrant or any mandated disclosure under the Act, whether entering into an OTC derivative is appropriate in the circumstances.
 Similarly, it is assumed that Qualified Parties can assess the creditworthiness of their counterparties and the risks inherent in entering into OTC derivatives.